TECHNOLOGY DOMAIN

 Unit 1: Food origins

 We analyse the major factors that develop a global food supply and demonstrate adaptations of selected food from earlier cuisines through practical activities.
 You use indigenous ingredients as well as those introduced through migration and critique contemporary use of these ingredients through practical activities.
+Food production, processing, manufacturing industries and immigration are studied.

 Assessment

-- A range of practical activities with records on two - practical log books
+• A range of practical activities with records on two - practical log books

-- One additional task choosing from an oral presentation or practical demonstration (face to face, video, podcast) or a short written report (research inquiry or historical timeline).
+• One additional task choosing from an oral presentation or practical demonstration (face to face, video, podcast) or a short written report (research inquiry or historical timeline)

-- End of semester exam.
+• End of semester exam

 Unit 2: Food makers